powderflask/django-nifty-attachments/README.md

 1. `get_attachments_for [object]`: Fetches the attachments for the given model instance.
-You can optionally define a variable name in which the attachment list is stored in the template context (this is required in Django 1.8).
+You can optionally define a variable name in which the attachment list is stored in the template context.
 If you do not define a variable name, the result is printed instead.

        {% get_attachments_for entry as attachments_list %}